cyberblast/screeps.behaviour-action-pattern/README.md

 I'm quite unsure about the corresponding timeline, but the order should fit.

-* 2016 August
-  Refactoring & cleanup

 * 2016 September
   Pathfinding

 * 2016 October
   Redesign/improvement of the worker concept.
   Utilizing containers & specialized 'workers'

 * 2016 November
   Build automation

 * 2016 December
-  Going macro and focussing on colony behaviour
+  Colony behaviour